skyshab/rootstrap/README.md

   javascript api for controlling responsive styles in the customize preview.
   The Styles module also has full support for CSS variables.

-* Customizer defaults

-  Define the default values to be used for customizer control defaults, and use these values as the fallback value when using Rootstrap's custom get_theme_mod function.
-This allows defaults for both to be managed from a single place.

-* Post Mods

-  The Post Mods will check within the post meta for matching Customizer setting ids.
-If found, the post mod values will supercede the customizer settings that are rendered with Rootstrap/get_theme_mod.
-  This functionality is disabled by default, but can be enabled for any registered post types.

-* Customizer Section Tabs

-  Allows you to create a tabbed interface within sections in the customizer control panel, with the option to add a preview device trigger when opening a tab.

-* Customizer Section Sequences

-  Allows you to add a navigation bar with arrow navigation to the top of customizer sections.
-  Has options to show or hide the sections in the panel, reverse the order of the navigation, display prev/next labels, and add a preview device trigger.

 ### Installation